Saeed-Lababidi/CareRoute_AI/README.md

 - Centralized hospital systems
 - Vision 2030 focus on digital health

-Our solution integrates naturally into existing workflows while adding an intelligent routing layer :contentReference[oaicite:4]{index=4}.
+Our solution integrates naturally into existing workflows while adding an intelligent routing layer

 ---

-## 🎯 Value Proposition
+## Value Proposition

-**CareRoute AI increases healthcare efficiency by routing patients right the first time.** :contentReference[oaicite:5]{index=5}
+**CareRoute AI increases healthcare efficiency by routing patients right the first time.**

 ---

-## 👤 User Journey

-### Persona: Ahmed Al-Harbi
-- Age: 38
-- Occupation: Office employee
-- City: Riyadh

-#### Before
-- Feels chest discomfort
-- Unsure which doctor to book
-- Books incorrectly
-- Gets referred again
-- Delayed care

-#### During
-- Chats with CareRoute AI
-- Answers guided questions
-- AI detects cardiac risk
-- Routes him to cardiology

-#### After
-- Faster diagnosis
-- Correct care on first visit
-- Less stress
-- Optimal outcomes

-Success metrics show:
-- ⬇ 60% wait time
-- ⬆ 90% satisfaction :contentReference[oaicite:6]{index=6}

----

-## 🤖 GenAI Innovation
+## GenAI Innovation

 CareRoute AI is not a chatbot—it is a **decision intelligence system**.